 When you are traveling through Southern California one place we would recommend for your itinerary is Catalina Island.
 Think of it as a little Monaco and just like it.
 It has a casino as a landmark and an amazing harbor right next to it.
 It is perfect for a few days getaway.
 Catalina Island (known as Santa Catalina) is part of the Channel Islands of California archipelago and lies within Los Angeles County.
 From that archipelago, we also visited Anacapa and Santa Cruz.

 You can get to it by ferry (Catalina Express) from four mainland ports in Southern California – San Pedro, Long Beach, Newport Beach or Dana Point – in about one hour or 15 minutes by helicopter.
 Helicopter services are available from Long Beach, San Pedro, Burbank Airport and John Wayne Airport/SNA.
-We travelled by boat and really enjoyed it.
+We traveled by boat and really enjoyed it.

-It is a small island filled with various restaurants, lots of things to do and beautiful views.
+It is a small island filled with various restaurants, lots of things to do, and beautiful views.
 The main means of transportation there for tourists and locals alike are the golf carts.
 We rented one both days we were there and drove through the island.
 There are few stops at the top where you can see the entire harbor so have your camera ready.

 Food & Entertainment